Jakob-Bach/Constrained-Filter-Feature-Selection/src/cffs_package/README.md

 Both functions round the qualities to two digits to speed up solving.
-(We found that the solver becomes slower the more precise the floats are, as they are represented as rational numbers.)
+(We found that the solver becomes slower the more precise the floats are, as they are represented as rational numbers in the solver.)
 As inputs, the quality functions require a dataset in X-y form (as used in `sklearn`).

 After computing feature qualities, we set up an SMT optimization problem from `cffs.combi_solving`.
-It's "combi" in the sense that our code wraps an existing SMT solver (`Z3`).
+It is "combi" in the sense that our code wraps an existing SMT solver (`Z3`).
 We retrieve the problem's decision variables (one binary variable for each feature) and use them to formulate constraints with `cffs.combi_expressions`.
 These constraints are added to `Z3` but also to our own expression tree,